|Type of role||Teaching and education|

 •A Bachelor's degree in education or related field

 •A minimum of 3 years teaching experience in Pre- primary, Primary, Secondary or teacher training college

 •Experience of teacher training, teacher coaching, teacher capacity building is desirable.

-•Able to demonstrate excellent practice in the classroom
+•Ability to demonstrate excellent practice in the classroom

 •Experience in mentoring or training other teachers

-How we support our volunteers
+How we support our in-country volunteers

 VSO provides a support package which includes a basic living allowance, accommodation, medical cover and travel expenses.
 You'll get extensive training before leaving and support from local staff when you're overseas.
 When you return, we'll help you resettle.